HelloWorldFam/UBCExplorer/README.md

 ## Support

-If you need help, feel free to join our Discord community and inteact with other UBC Explorer Devs.
+If you need help, feel free to join our Discord community and interact with other UBC Explorer Devs.

 [Discord](https://discord.gg/sF8KMPFYu2)